 Arc Shield.
-The arc shield and its arc horn are essential to the performace of the contactor and these parts should always be in place.
-The flexible connection leading from the arc horn should always be securely fastened to the frame.
-The arc shield may be removed by pulling it directly forward, allowing the blowout pole pieces (which act as its fixed supports) to guide it in its sliding movement.
-In replacing the arc shield, care must be taken that the guiding recesses in its sides locate themselves properly on and be gripped firmly by the supporting guides.
+The arc shields and their arc horns are essential to the performance of the contactor and these parts should always be in place.
+The flexible connections leading from the arc horns of the normally-open poles should always be securely fastened to the respective moving contacts.
+The flexible connection leading from the arc horn of the normally-closed pole should be firmly secured to the armature stop bracket.
+The arc shields may be removed by pulling them directly forward, allowing the blowout pole pieces (which act as their fixed supports) to guide them in their sliding movement.
+In replacing the arc shields, care must be taken that the guiding recesses in their sides locate themselves properly on and be gripped firmly by the supporting guides.
 If the guides are found to be spread apart so that they no longer grip the arc box firmly, remove the arc box and spring the guides together slightly by squeezing them with the fingers.
-The arc shield should be pushed back as far as it will go, until it is held securely against the molded base by the spring clips.
+The arc shields should be pushed back as far as they will go, until they are held securely against the moded base by the spring clips.